chef/knife-ec2/README.md

 #### `knife ec2 server create`
-Provisions a new server in the Amazon EC2 and then perform a Chef bootstrap (using the SSH protocol).
+Provisions a new server in EC2 and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
 The main assumption is a baseline OS installation exists (provided by the provisioning).
 It is primarily intended for Chef Client systems that talk to a Chef server.

 #### `knife ec2 server delete`
 Deletes an existing server in the currently configured AWS account. **By default, this does not delete the associated node and client objects from the Chef server.
 To do so, add the `--purge` flag**